flyte/mqtt-io/README.md

     off_payload: "OFF"
     initial: low  # This optional value controls the initial state of the pin before receipt of any messages from MQTT.
 Valid options are 'low' and 'high'.
     retain: yes # This option value controls if the message is retained.
 Default is no.
+    publish_initial: yes # Publish the initial value of the output on startup.
+Default is no.

   - name: fan
     module: raspberrypi